kazikame/quant-ver/README.md

 # Quantitative Verification

-See the following folders for the case studies
+See the following folders for each case study

 | Case Study |
 |------------|